savonet/book/quickstart.md

 administrative interface.
 By default, all three are `hackme`, and we will use that in our examples, but, again, you should change them in order not to be hacked.
 Have a look at other parameters though, they are interesting too!
-Once the configuration modified, you should the restart Icecast with the command
+Once the configuration is modified, you should restart Icecast with the command

 ```
 sudo /etc/init.d/icecast2 restart